hlovdal/node-red-display-property/README.md

 This documentation is also available in the help section of the node.
 This node accepts any massage at the input and passes exactly the same massage to the output.
 It can be configured to display the content of a certain property (default is <code>msg.payload</code>) of the message that passes the node.
-This content will be <b>displayed as the status</b> of the node along the the daten and/or time when it passed.
+This content will be <b>displayed as the status</b> of the node along the the date and/or time when it passed.
-My intention for creating this little node was to get a better overview of what values running throug my nodes without the need to put debug nodes everywhere.
+My intention for creating this little node was to get a better overview of what values running through my nodes without the need to put debug nodes everywhere.
 So this can also be handy for debugging your flows by displaying the content of massages property.

 #### Two options to display the value of a property:
 You can either provide the name of the property you want to display <b>in the configuration of the node</b> or you can <b>pass the name of the property</b> you want to display as <code>msg.property</code> to the node.